 I have loved childminding for over 23 years and always enjoy each day, tailoring activities to each childs individual needs to stimulate and encourage them so they are having fun and they are learning as well.

 I received an 'Outstanding' in my last Ofsted inspection and I aim to always improve so I can offer a better service.
 I continually attend various training courses to keep up to date.
 I have a Cache Level 3 certificate in Childminding Practice as well as up to date Child Protection, Paediatric First Aid and Food Hygiene certificates.

 I follow the early years foundation stage principles to promote learning, development and care from birth to five years.

-I look after Children aged between 3 months and 12 years old, I except 2 year old funding and have been approved to providing funding for three and four year old children who are all entitled to 15 hours, and 30 hours of FREE Early Years (EY) Entitlement per week between 9am and 3pm, across 38 weeks of the year or as stretch funding.
+I look after Children aged between 3 months and 12 years old, I except 2 year old funding and have been approved to providing funding for three and four year old children who are all entitled to 15 hours, and 30 hours of FREE Early Years (EY) Entitlement per week across 38 weeks of the year or as stretch funding.
 I offer full time and part time care according to your needs, all hours are flexible.